vdt/corda/docs/source/key-concepts-vault.rst

 A feature called **soft locking** provides the ability to automatically or explicitly reserve states to prevent multiple transactions within the same node from trying to use the same output simultaneously.
-Whilst this scenario would ultimately be detected by a notary, *soft locking* provides a mechanism of early detection of such unwarranted and invalid scenarios. :doc:`soft-locking` describes this feature in detail.
+Whilst this scenario would ultimately be detected by a notary, *soft locking* provides a mechanism of early detection for such unwarranted and invalid scenarios. :doc:`soft-locking` describes this feature in detail.

 .. note:: Basic 'coin selection' is currently implemented.
 Future work includes fungible state optimisation (splitting and